-- 3. IDENTIFY the principal questions of fact and law to be treated collectively as the following: - a) In the promotion and sale of its "Infinite" plans, did Rogers violate the CPA or the Competition Act, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - b) In the promotion and sale of its "Roam Like Home" service, did Rogers violate the CPA or the Competition Act, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts?
+- 3. IDENTIFY the principal questions of fact and law to be treated collectively as the following: - a) In the promotion and sale of its "Infinite" plans, did Rogers violate the CPA or the Competition Act, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - b) In the promotion and sale of its "Roam Like Home" service, did Rogers violate the CPA or the Competition Act, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - c) In the promotion and sale of its "unlimited data" plans, did Telus or Bell violate the CPA or the Competition Act, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - 4.
+IDENTIFY the conclusions sought by the class action to be instituted as being the following: - 1.
+ALLOW the class action of the Representative Plaintiff and the members of the Class; - ORDER the Defendants to cease from continuing their unfair, false, misleading, and/or deceptive conduct, as well as their concealment of important facts; - CONDEMN the Defendants, solidarily, to pay the Class members an amount to be determined in damages or (reduction of obligations) and ORDER that this condemnation be subject to collective recovery; - 4.
+CONDEMN the Defendants, solidarily, to pay the Class members punitive damages in an aggregate amount to be determined and ORDER that this condemnation be subject to collective recovery; - 5.
+CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to authorize a class action and ORDER that this condemnation be subject to collective recovery;

-- 4. IDENTIFY the conclusions sought by the class action to be instituted as being the following: - 1.
-ALLOW the class action of the Representative Plaintiff and the members of the Class; - 2.
-CONDEMN the Defendants, solidarily, to pay the Class members an amount to be determined in damages or (reduction of obligations) and ORDER that this condemnation be subject to collective recovery; - 3.
-CONDEMN the Defendants, solidarily, to pay the Class members punitive damages in an aggregate amount to be determined and ORDER that this condemnation be subject to collective recovery; - 4.
-CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to authorize a class action and ORDER that this condemnation be subject to collective recovery; - 5.
-ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs; - 6.
-ORDER that the claims of individual Class members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 7.
+- 6. ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs; - 7.
+ORDER that the claims of individual Class members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 8.
 CONDEMN the Defendants, solidarily, to bear the costs of the present action including the cost of exhibits, notices, the cost of management of claims and the costs of experts, if any, including the costs of experts required to establish the amount of the collective recovery orders; - 5.
 ORDER the publication of a notice to the class members in accordance with article 579 C.C.P., pursuant to a further order of the Court, and ORDER the Defendants to pay for said publication costs; - 6.
 FIX the delay of exclusion at thirty (30) days from the date of the publication of the notice to the members, date upon which the members of the Class that have not exercised their means of exclusion will be bound by any judgement to be rendered herein; - 7.
 DECLARE that all members of the Class that have not requested their exclusion, be bound by any judgement to be rendered on the class action to be instituted in the manner provided for by the law; - 8.
-RENDER any other order that this Honourable Court shall determine;

-9. THE WHOLE with costs including publication fees.
+RENDER any other order that this Honourable Court shall determine; - 9.
+THE WHOLE with costs including publication fees.